adrybakov/rad-tools/docs/source/user-guide/scripts.rst

 Scripts
 *******

-For every script use --help or -h option in consolu in order to display help message with the short summary of the arguments.
+For any script use --help or -h option in console in order to display help message with the short summary of the arguments.

 .. code-block:: console